TheDHCreator/thedhcreator.github.io/_pages/log.md

 (Working remotely from Arizona this week and next before my wedding)

 * **Monday**: Struggled to get VPN to work so I just worked on my Summer Proposal.
 * **Tuesday**: Finished my Technical Work/Broader Impacts Proposal and turned it in on Learning Suite.
-I also ...
+I also tested the Yosys Flow that Jarom designed to automate our modules with Yosys to make sure the ones that were working stayed working.
+All modules except the 16 and 32-bit adder are all still equivalent, now with the Yosys flow.
 * **Wednesday**:
 * **Thursday**:
 * **Friday**: